-Our blog, besides being a collection of recipes from the Dominican Republic, a source of information about our cuisine, dishes, ingredients, and history, was also conceived as a help for those who want to learn about Dominican culinary culture.
+Our blog, besides being a collection of recipes, articles, videos, and pictures of Dominican food, is a source of information about our cuisine, dishes, ingredients, and history.
+It was conceived as a help for those who want to learn about Dominican culinary culture, whether they are Dominican or not.

 Before the Spaniards arrived on the island of Hispaniola in 1492, the Taino Indians (native Hispaniolans) maintained a diet that reflected the resources found in their natural habitat, as well as their technological limitations.

-There were few mammals that could be hunted for food, so the main contribution of the Taínos to our culinary culture came in the form of seafood (lambí being one), vegetables (of which cassava [yuca] is the most popular one), and cooking methods (BBQ, the word and cooking method can be traced back to them).
+There were few mammals that could be hunted for food, so the main contribution of the Taínos to our culinary culture came in the form of seafood (lambí being one), vegetables (of which cassava (yuca) and sweet potato (batata) are the most popular ones), and cooking methods (BBQ, the word and form of cooking can be traced back to them).

 We are fortunate that many of these dishes and ingredients have survived and today are an important part of the rich Dominican culinary culture.